ANGSD/NgsRelate/README.md

 ``` bash
 ./ngsrelate
 ```

+Note that for the new version of ngsRelate it is not necessary to flip the allele frequencies if the input allele frequencies are for the minor allele.

 ## running version 1 of NgsRelate ##
 To run the old version (V1) that assumes both individuals to be out-bred, just add `-o 1` to your command.
 This will force Jacqaurd coefficient 1-6 (the coefficients related to inbreeding) to zero.